 Rigging for the entertainment industry is a rewarding and exciting career choice.
-Rigging is a vital part of every show, and offers a chance to climb around on beams 30m in the air above the arena floor.
+Rigging is a vital part of every production, and can offer a chance to climb around on beams 30m in the air above the arena floor.
 It usually requires working at height within venues, manual handling, extensive travel and working during antisocial hours.

 A rigger needs: